 - South Bay Contemporary, San Pedro (US)

 While many attribute other Asian countries’ desideratum for fairer skin, such as India or Sri Lanka, to previous longstanding colonialism by Europe, Thailand’s lack of previous colonization brings about a question: Why?
 According to Patricia Goon and Allison Craven’s article Whose Debt?: Globalisation and Whitefacing in Asia, Representations of skin whitening are strategic and localized and sufficiently generalized to embrace the desires of Asian women and men—some advertising explicitly calls on desire for male approval, and endorses fair skin as something essential to femininity.
-The advertising specifically resurrects a regime of visible contrast and comparison based on the binaries of both patriarchal as well as colonial hierarchies.
+The advertising specifically resurrects a regime of visible contrast and comparison based on the binaries of both patriarchal and colonial hierarchies.
 The active process to become white through sessions of lightening represented through many of the advertisements for surgeries is detailed on the products and in the doctor’s offices across the country as a means to become more beautiful and have access to better chances in life.

 The central theme of the project is meant to illustrate how the concepts of skin color have been dishonestly derived as biologically bound predictors of future actions among those who have a certain skin color.
 In doing gender, first presented at the American Sociological Association in 1977 by Candace West and Don Zimmerman and published in an early issue of Gender and Society in 1987, they state that the reason race and class were not adequately considered in earlier years is because the feminist movement has historically been the province of white middle-class women in the developed world who were not sufficiently affected or attuned to the nature of these corollary oppressions.
 Many of the women in this select group had access to institutes of higher education and were able to educate themselves on the issues.
-West and Zimmerman go on to say that when individuals recalibrate things to produce alternative ways to conceptualize interaction patterns, it amounts to social change.
+West and Zimmerman say that when individuals recalibrate things to produce alternative ways to conceptualize interaction patterns, it amounts to social change.

 Naomi Wolf argues that the myth of beauty—the struggle for equality that women face—is the final hurdle.
 She states in her book The Beauty Myth, “…Asian women undergo surgery not as a consequence of self-vanity, but in reasonable reaction to physical discrimination”.
-Men, on the same note, tend to desire whiter skin more out of a perceived standing in the workplace.
-While some might speculate at first sight the desire of Thailand’s population to have white skin is a grossly negative side effect of a nation’s deep-rooted social issues, the rapidly hegemonizing global economic cultural sphere seems on the cusp of becoming a continent-wide phenomenon or a grossly humiliating thing of the past.
+On the same note, men tend to desire whiter skin more out of a perceived standing in the workplace.
+While some might speculate at first sight the desire of Thailand’s population to have white skin is a grossly negative side effect of a nation’s deep-rooted social issues, the rapidly hegemonizing global economic, cultural sphere seems on the cusp of becoming a continent-wide phenomenon or a grossly humiliating thing of the past.

 Cultural identity, gender, and virtue are often associated with whiteness.
-Erving Goffman, the Canadian sociologist and writer, made the claim as early as 1967 that a white face and white skin can be identified as a form of performance which presents and re-represents the beauty and virtue of an individual within the community.
+Erving Goffman, the Canadian sociologist and writer, made the claim as early as 1967 that a white face and white skin can be identified as a form of performance that presents and re-represents the beauty and virtue of an individual within the community.
 This brings about the obvious issues of social and cultural distinctions in terms of racial and even historical backgrounds, as classism and even racism are developed socially and not biologically.
 The yearning for access, acceptance, better chances and desirability has brought about a cultural phenomenon that has seeped so far into Thailand’s society that it has become the norm.